 After login the first screen that always will be displayed is the My activities screen.
 This screen is pushing the tasks or work packages for which you have a specific role or responsibility.

-In the example below Mike Dempsey (MD) is assigned as a Task Manager for the first 3 tasks.
-Task T30 is displayed because in this example Mike Dempsey also has the role of resource manager.
+In the example below A-dato Consulting (AC) is assigned as a Task Manager for the first 3 tasks.
+Task T30 is displayed because in this example A-dato Consulting also has the role of resource manager.

 If you select the cards view the list with Your "Workpackages" is displayed.
 In this case there is only one Workpackage "Determine Solution Direction", holding 5 Subtasks (Cards), with a total estimated workload of 56 hours.